purchasingtoolpak/lanyon/_posts/2017-05-12-supplier-financial-viability-template.md

   ![risk-assessment-template]({{site.baseurl}}/img/supplier-financial-viability-template.png)
  </div>

- To download this template go to <a href="https://github.com/purchasingtoolpak/purchasingtoolpak/blob/master/supplier-integration/financial-viability-template.xlsx">supplier financial viability template</a> and click on the download button.
+ To download the financial viability template go to <a href="https://github.com/purchasingtoolpak/purchasingtoolpak/blob/master/supplier-integration/financial-viability-template.xlsx">supplier financial viability template</a> and click on the download button.
 You can download all the templates by going to this <a href="http://purchasingtoolpak.com/#team">link</a>.

  If you have questions or comments about please contact me through this link:
  [http://purchasingtoolpak.com/#contact](http://purchasingtoolpak.com/#contact "Contact Purchasing Toolpak")